 Anyway, whatever you call it, it's fun.
 The wings are light enough that they can fly quite slowly and fairly predictably (nothing like a PCW).
 Slow is actually good for combat -- it means that you can keep the planes in a small area, close to where the pilots are standing, which increases the chances that they'll actually hit each other.

-Although they're light, they're also quite fast and maneuverable.
+Although combat wings are light, they're also quite fast and maneuverable.
 They have brushless outrunner motors and great big elevons with high control throw.
-These things fly beautifully -- you can do normal aerobatics with them too, but flip to high rates and give it some throttle and you can reverse directions in barely a wingspan.
+These things fly wonderfully -- you can do normal aerobatics with them too, but flip to high rates and give it some throttle and you can reverse directions in barely a wingspan.
 Part of why I like combat so much is that the wings are so beautiful to watch as they twist and dive.

-videos of a combat meet we had in '08.
+videos of a combat meet in '08 at Sunnyvale Baylands.

 Pete's blog also has some good combat movies, like this one of ten wings in the air at once.